giacomoorsini/HGT-and-MGE-detection-in-gut-microbiome/waafle.md

 ## waafle_genecaller

 In order to classify the contigs, WAAFLE compares the BLAST hits generated above to a set of predicted protein-coding loci within the contigs, as defined by a GFF file.
 WAAFLE includes a utility to call genes within contigs based on the BLAST output itself by clustering the start and stop coordinates of hits along the length of the contig.
+OPTIONALLY, supply your own GFF file.

 ```
 waafle_genecaller input_contigs.blastout